CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

 ## Supported parameters

-You must use two different ways to pass data to this method: via the URL and via the request body.
+You must use two different ways to pass data to this method; through the URL and the request body.
 You can pass the following parameters to the URL:

 * **fields**: required parameter to select the profiles that are going to be modified
 * **create**: boolean parameter that determines whether to create a new profile if none exist.